CeciliaSwe/portfolio-3rd/README.md

 ![Input date](assets/images/worksheet_update_screenshot.png)

-Feedback is provided in the terminal listing the calculated deadline, details of rows added and explanation of used abbreviations.
+Feedback is provided in the terminal; listing the calculated deadline, details of the added rows and explanation of used abbreviations.

 ![New Feedback](assets/images/new_final_feedback_another_action.png)